0exp/redis_queued_locks/README.md

 </details>

 <details>
-  <summary>obtain some long living lock and kill the host process:</summary>
+  <summary>obtain some long living lock and kill the host process which will lead the lock becoming a zombie:</summary>

   ```ruby
   daiver => ~/Projects/redis_queued_locks  master [$]